alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 I run [Backblaze][backblaze] to continuously make backups of both my iMac and my MacBook.

 This is a last resort.
-Restoring my entire disk from Backblaze would be slow or expensive, but it means that even if all my physical drives are destroyed, I have an offsite copy of my data.
+Restoring my entire disk from Backblaze would be slow and expensive, but it means that even if all my physical drives are destroyed, I have an extra copy of my data.

-But it's handy at other times -- if I'm on my laptop and I realise I need a file that's only on my iMac, I can restore a single file from Backblaze.
+But it's handy at other times, even if I'm not doing a complete restore -- if I'm on my laptop and I realise I need a file that's only on my iMac, I can restore a single file from Backblaze.
 It's a good way to shuffle files around in a pinch.

 [backblaze]: https://secure.backblaze.com/r/01h8yj